 As Camden's Western Division Vice President based out of both southern California and Las Vegas, Michael Brown is responsible for overseeing all facets of property operations for this 16,400 unit portfolio which includes assets in Arizona, California, Colorado and Nevada and comprises nearly one quarter of all Camden's assets.
 Brown has 27 years of multifamily experience, and immediately prior to joining Camden he was Regional Vice President of Property Operations with Western National Group in Irvine, California.
 Brown has worked with such firms as the RREEF Funds, Stellar Management, and R.W.
 Selby & Company and has managed assets in six western states ranging in portfolio asset values of up to $2 billion.

 Brown is presently President-Elect for the Orange County Chapter of IREM and has held various Board Director positions in California with the Tri-County and San Diego Apartment Associations as well as the Apartment Association of California Southern Cities.
 Brown teaches property management classes and holds a California Real Estate License and Associate Broker's License in Colorado.

-Brown earned his Bachelor of Arts degree in Business Finance from San Diego University.
+Brown earned his Bachelor of Arts degree in Business Finance from San Diego State University.

 Amy Funk oversees the operations of 32 stabilized assets containing more than 11,000 multifamily apartment homes and 324 employees in Corpus Christi, San Antonio and Houston, Texas.
 Within this portfolio, Funk is also responsible for the management of Camden Miramar (Camden's only student living housing community) and the partnership with Texas A&M University Corpus Christi, where Camden Miramar is based.